solana-developers/solana-cookbook/docs/th/guides/serialization.md

 ## How to deserialize account data on the client

-Clients can call Solana to fetch program owned account, in which the serialized data block is a part of the return.
+Clients สามารถ call Solana to fetch program owned account, in which the serialized data block is a part of the return.
 Deserializing requires knowing the data block layout.